 Before he became involved in politics, Franklin learned the trade of printing in Boston and eventually set up his own printing shop in Philadelphia.
 Later, he served as postmaster of Philadelphia and became the first postmaster general of the United States in 1775.

 Politically, Benjamin Franklin was an admired statesman and thinker.
 He is the only person who signed all four of the documents that helped to create the United States: the Declaration of Independence (1776); the Treaty of Alliance, Amity, and Commerce with France (1778); the Treaty of Peace between England, France, and the United States (1782); and the Constitution (1787).
-In addition, he helped to write parts of the Declaration of Independence and the Constitution.
+In fact, he helped to write parts of both the Declaration of Independence and the Constitution.

 Father of the Modern Almanac